 In the unlikely event that your cat does get a hold of some of these “no-no” foods, call your veterinarian immediately to get them help.

-Feline-friendly festive decor
+Feline-friendly festive décor

-Along with the delicious foods to dine on, the Christmas spirit is felt with the decorations draped throughout your home for that cosy, winter wonderland feel!
-But as a cat owner, it’s important to know which festive decor items could be potentially harmful for your feline friend.
+Along with the delicious foods to dine on, the Christmas spirit is felt with the decorations draped throughout your home for that cosy, winter wonderland feel.
+But as a cat owner, it’s important to know which festive décor items could be potentially harmful for your feline friend.

 Adding festive plants around the house to spruce up the holiday feel can, unfortunately, be dangerous for your cat.
-While there are many plants that are safe and non-toxic for your cat to be around, the traditional holiday plants such as poinsettias, holly, and mistletoe are extremely toxic to our feline friends.
-So if you are set on having those red and green foliage feels, consider using fake plants that produce the same holiday happiness but are safe for your cat!
+While there are manyplants that are safe and non-toxic for your cat to be around, the traditional holiday plants such as poinsettias, holly, and mistletoe are extremely toxic to our feline friends.
+So if you are set on having those red and green foliage feels, consider using fake plants that produce the same holiday happiness but are safe for your cat.

-Another popular decor item during the Christmas holiday are beautifully scented candles.
-The flicker of the flames and the scent of warm vanilla can make an entire home feel full of warmth during winter!
-But open flames, whether candles or fires, can be a big danger for your cat around the holidays!
+Another popular décor item during the Christmas holiday are beautifully scented candles.
+The flicker of the flames and the scent of warm vanilla can make an entire home feel full of warmth during winter.
+But open flames, whether candles or fires, can be a big danger for your cat around the holidays.
 A curious cat can quickly get burned, or worse, knock over a burning candle causing something else than to get burned.
 Instead, invest in some flameless candles to enjoy the festive glow and keep a gate in front of the fireplace.

 And, finally, as you add lights around the house and Christmas tree, remember to keep those electrical cords covered.
-You can’t stop your cat from being inquisitive, but you can stop them from getting hurt!
+You can’t stop your cat from being inquisitive, but you can stop them from getting hurt.
 Exposed electrical cords are like a welcome call to cats to come and chew, and you don’t have to be a cat owner to know that’s not a good thing.
-So as you are decking the halls with lit up wonder, make sure you tape down and cover the cords so your curious kitty can be safe and enjoy the view, too!
+So as you are decking the halls with lit up wonder, make sure you tape down and cover the cords so your curious kitty can be safe and enjoy the view too.

 Cats and Christmas guests